-In the majority of tests conducted during the demonstrations (roughly around 84% of the time), the target values set for the Key Performance Indicators (KPIs) were reached.
-For the commonly shared KPIs among the OneNet demonstrators the predefined targets were achieved in around 78% of cases.
+Regarding the KPIs used to assess the implementation of the individual demo use cases, in the majority of tests conducted during the demonstrations (roughly around 84% of the time), the target values set were reached.
+For the commonly shared KPIs among the OneNet demonstrators, the predefined targets were achieved in around 78% of cases.
 Besides these common KPIs, additional KPIs were categorized into four distinct groups of high importance to OneNet: (i) technical assessment of system service provision, (ii) market platforms and economic performance assessment, (iii) customer engagement-centric performances, and (iv) ICT and data processing performances.
 This categorization was based on the relevance of each KPI to the aspects each category focused on regarding the performance of the demonstrations.
 It's important to note that some KPIs could fit into more than one category, but for clarity and readability purposes, each KPI was assigned to a single category.